aftertheflood/sparks/README.md

 # Spark

-Version 1.0
-Last updated: 29 August 2017

-## About the project

 Spark is a typeface for creating sparklines in text.
 It uses OpenType's *contextual alternates* and requires no Javascript, though it does require a modern-ish browser that can make use of OpenType features in text.
 At the moment it is compatible with Microsoft Word (2011 and later), Adobe Creative Cloud applications, Chrome 33+, Safari 6+, Firefox 4+, and Internet Explorer 10+.
 (See: http://stateofwebtype.com/ for a fuller listing of browser compatibility.)

 Spark uses the `calt` feature of OpenType to perform simple replacement operations on numbers.
 It takes strings like `123{30,60,90}456` and outputs a sparkline with three datapoints (30, 60, and 90) – the numbers outside of the brackets are not transformed.